Employment Law

 - Asking you to take time off without pay.

-Your employer’s policies probably require or encourage you to report the conduct.
-That aside, it’s a good idea to report harassment, if you are comfortable doing it.
+Your employer’s policies probably require or encourage you to report harassment.
+That aside, it’s a good idea to report harassment if you are comfortable doing it.

 You have protection from retaliation through various California Labor Code sections.
 You must report the retaliation to assert your rights, though.
 You should also contact us right away.
 We can help you pursue a lawsuit against your company for retaliation, which could provide you with some compensation and possibly restore your job and benefits.